shikitos/telegram-bot-COVID-19-info/README.md

 # Telegram-bot-COVID-19-info

-Greetings, it is my first project with JavaScript — more precisely, on Node.JS.
+Greetings, it is my first project with <strong>JavaScript</strong> — more precisely, on <strong>Node.JS</strong>.

-Why Node.JS, if I have not some projects at the ordinary JavaScript?
+Why Node.JS, if I have not some projects at the pure JavaScript?

 I don't know, really...
 I've seen one video, which was about Telegram's bot on Node.JS